 Retail inflation was the lowest in a year with September CPI recording at ~4.31% vs ~5.05 % in previous month.
 Vegetables contributed around 64bps of the 74bps decline in headline CPI in September while in the previous month they contributed 90bps of the 100bps decline.

 The rainfall during 2016 monsoon season was 97% of its long period average (LPA) on cumulative basis with good spatial distribution across the country.
 Central India received above normal rainfall which was 106% of LPA while Northwest India and South Peninsula received 95% and 92% of LPA respectively.
 Northeast India received at 89% of LPA.

 Monetary Policy Committee (MPC) unanimously decided to cut repo rate by 25bps in its first policy meeting in line with market expectations.
 In addition, the key highlights from the policy statement are - RBI has no specific timeline to achieve the 4% CPI target (earlier was set for Q4 FY18), real policy rate guidance was lowered to 125bps (vs 150-200bps earlier) with repeated emphasis on growth objective.

 Other macro developments

-Global liquidity continues to be a dominant factor for emerging market performance including India.
+Global liquidity flows continue to be a key determinant for emerging market performance including India.
 We believe, the medium to long-term performance of the market would be primarily governed by recovery in earnings growth.

-In the near term, reversal of FII flows on account of a global risk off event and higher than long term average valuations may pose a risk of price correction, however, it is important to note that India is much better placed to handle such an event on account of healthy macro-economic parameters.
+In the near term, reversal of FII flows on account of a global risk off event and higher than long term average valuations may pose a risk of price correction, however, it is important to note that India is much better placed to handle such an event given its healthy macro-economic parameters.

 We would urge investors to systematically invest in Indian equity markets and use any phase of volatility to their advantage.